julianeon/julianeon/product_support.md

 ![technical support detailed answer](person-2-situation.jpg)

-Finally, to see great customer service in action, see Steve Jobs turning a tense moment into a primer on the [customer experience](https://www.youtube.com/watch?v=r2O5qKZlI50).
+Finally, to see great customer service in action, see Steve Jobs turning a tough question into a teachable moment on the [customer experience](https://www.youtube.com/watch?v=r2O5qKZlI50).

 [![steve jobs speaking on customer experience](customer_experience.png)](https://www.youtube.com/watch?v=r2O5qKZlI50)

 ## Support As A Department

-I've adapted these rules from [Apptivo](https://www.apptivo.com/blog/customer-support-importance-types-and-best-practices/), which I would say form a good foundation for Support as a unit within the company.
+These rules form a good foundation for Support as a unit within the company (adapted from [Apptivo](https://www.apptivo.com/blog/customer-support-importance-types-and-best-practices/)).

 - Be accessible and available in every supported channel.
 Consider which channels should be supported.